2. HopSkipDrive

 Website

-Content wise, the new website had to speak to school organizers, transportation coordinators and district officers; A major shift from HSD’s previous end users which consisted of young couples and working moms.
-The shift was evident not only through branding, custom fontfaces and visuals (such as palette and symbols), but also through a full copywrite rebrand and condensed messaging.
+Content wise, the new website had to speak to school organizers, transportation coordinators and district officers; A major shift from HopSkipDrive’s previous end-users which consisted of young couples and working moms.
+The shift was evident not only through branding, custom fontfaces and visuals, but also through a full copywrite rebrand and condensed messaging.
 As a Head of Creative, my goal was to tell HopSkipDrive’s new story, as well as to avoid clutter - both in wording & site infrastructure.

 The design follows a clean line: a minimalistic yet efficient approach, core brand colors on white BG, and updated iconography - speaking directly & genuinely to the target audience.